AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The goal of this section is to provide all of the guidance that would be necessary for a future team to pick up your work where you left off.
 Please try to be thorough and put yourselves in the shoes of a newcomer to the project.
 Below are some recommended sections, but the manual will likely take a slightly different form for each team.

 ## Special Components

 If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

+###Pressure Regulator

 A Pressure regulator is a device that manages the pressure.
 For the purposes of the subteam we use it in order to decrease the pressure coming from the water supply (Sink).

 This allows for the flow rate of the influent water to be stopped when the peristaltic pump is stopped.

 The specifications of the Pressure Regulator are as follows:

-**You know what to do here**
+Company: B&G
+Part Number: 110192
+Model Number: FB-38
+Max Press: 125 PSI
+Max Temp: 225°F
+Set At: 12 lbs

+A 26" plastic hard tubing with 3/8" diameter was used to connect the reducing valve to the sink.
+The other side of the reducing valve was connected directly to the influent tubing.

 ### Experimental Methods

 #### Determining the Porosity of Silica Sand

 The porosity of silica sand was needed to calculate the sand bed's fluidization velocity ([Equation 1](#Equation-1)).
-The following procedure was used to determine the porosity of the silica sand used in the reactor, based on the procedure outlined by [Worth, 2018](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).
+The procedure used to determine the porosity of the silica sand used in the reactor is based on the procedure outlined by [Worth, 2018](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).
 The equation for determining porosity may be verified by dimensional analysis in comparison with the equation found in the source: [Department of Chemical Engineering, 2017](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).

-**Set-Up**
-1. Acquire silica sand, water, and two graduated cylinders.
-2. Transfer a portion of the sand to a graduated cylinder and record the sand bed’s volume.
-This is the “sample volume”, $V_{sample}$.
-3. Pour an excess volume of water into a second graduated cylinder.
-Record this volume.

-**Experiment**
-1. Pour water from its graduated cylinder into the graduated cylinder containing sand until the meniscus’ peak is level with that of the sand bed.
-This equates to saturating the sand with water.
-2. Record the volume of water remaining in its respective graduated cylinder.
-Subtract this volume from the initial volume of water present in the graduated cylinder; the difference is the volume of water used to saturate the sand.
-This quantity is the "pore volume", $V_{pore}$.
-3. Repeat the Set-Up and Experimental Steps 1-2  until three trials’ worth of data has been recorded.
-4. Use [Equation 8](#Equation-8) to calculate the sand’s average porosity ($\phi$).

-$$\phi = \frac{V_{pore}}{V_{sample}}$$
+To see this procedure in more depth visit [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

 #### Determining the Average Diameter of Silica Sand Grains